huss-osman/linux-fundamentals/bash-scripting/fundamentals/12-user-input.md

 # User Input

 ## Overview
-Bash scripts can accept input from the user at runtime using the `read` command or by passing parameters when executing the script.
+**User input** allows **Bash scripts** to accept data at runtime using the `read` command or by passing parameters when executing the script.
+This enables scripts to respond dynamically instead of relying on hardcoded values.

-User input allows scripts to become interactive and flexible instead of using fixed values.
+By accepting **user input**, scripts become more **interactive**, **flexible**, and **functional**.
+This improves usability and makes the script’s purpose more **apparent**, especially when handling different scenarios, environments, or user-provided data.
+Interactive input is particularly important in automation workflows where adaptability and responsiveness are required.

 ---